freejstone/CONGA/README.rst

 Paper
 =====

-A link to the biorXiv paper will go here.
+A link to the biorXiv paper will eventually go here.

 Installation
 ============